 migtissera/Tess-4-27B

-migtissera/Tess-4-27B is a 27 billion parameter multimodal language model developed by Migel Tissera, built upon Qwen/Qwen3.6-27B.
-It is specifically post-trained on 64K-token long-context agentic traces to excel in proportional reasoning, acting like a senior engineer by deliberating harder on complex problems.
-This model supports a 32768 token context length and integrates vision capabilities, making it highly effective for agentic coding, long-context analysis, and technical judgment tasks.
+migtissera/Tess-4-27B is a 27 billion parameter language model built on Qwen/Qwen3.6-27B, developed by Migel Tissera.
+It is specifically post-trained on 64K-token long-context agentic traces to excel in reasoning, planning, and multi-step problem-solving.
+This model is designed to think proportionally to problem difficulty, making it highly effective for agentic coding, long-context work, and technical judgment.

 Loading preview...